-A solar PV system is one which converts light directly into electricity via panels placed on the roof with no waste and no emissions.
-This electricity is used throughout the home in the same way as the electricity purchased from an energy supplier.
-Planning permission might be required, building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority.
-The assessment does not include the effect of any Feed-in Tariff which could appreciably increase the savings that are shown on this EPC for solar photovoltaic panels, provided that both the product and the installer are certified by the Microgeneration Certification Scheme (or equivalent).
+A solar water heating panel, usually fixed to the roof, uses the sun to pre-heat the hot water supply.
+This can significantly reduce the demand on the heating system to provide hot water and hence save fuel and money.
+Planning permission might be required, building regulations generally apply to this work and a building warrant may be required, so it is best to check these with your local authority.
+You could be eligible for Renewable Heat Incentive payments which could appreciably increase the savings beyond those shown on your EPC, provided that both the product and the installer are certified by the Microgeneration Certification Scheme (or equivalent).
 Details of local MCS installers are available at www.microgenerationcertification.org.

-10 Wind turbine
+6 Wind turbine